 7. Set a Goal

 Lastly, set at least 3-5-day goals or make a weekly goal that you want to achieve that day.
-The purpose of setting a goal is to make yourself feel accomplished, motivated, satisfied, focused and confident that you could achieve anything as well as point you in the right direction toward being more productive.
+The purpose of setting a goal is to make yourself feel accomplished, motivated, satisfied, focused and confident.
+Confident that you could achieve anything as well as point you in the right direction toward being more productive.
 Isn’t that what life’s purpose is?

 Bio: This post was written by Ellen of ZyraKuma.
 Ellen is a blogger and owner of her lifestyle site ZyraKuma.
 She writes posts about lifestyle, self-care and blogging tips.
 She is currently a student in Australia who is pursuing a career in Illustration or Graphic Design.
-She loves to draw, play video games, read and help people.
+Ellen loves to draw, play video games, read and help people.
 She also has a pet duck.
 You can view more from ZyraKuma on Instagram, Pinterest and, Twitter